 - 1.1 The new legislative control, the Houses in Multiple Occupation (HMO) Act NI 2016 completed the Final Stage on 15th March 2016 and received Royal Assent on 12th May 2016.
-On commencement of this Act HMO regulation will transfer to local Councils. - 1.2 The committee will recall an update paper presented at the meeting on 4th September 2018, and the papers of 10th April 2018 and 8th May 2018. - 1.3 This paper provides a further update on the progress with the transfer of Houses of Multiple Occupation (HMO) function from the Northern Ireland Housing Executive (NIHE) to Councils.

-- 2.1 The Committee is asked to: - note the update information regarding the Houses of Multiple Occupation function and the current status of the programme of transfer.
+On commencement of this Act HMO regulation will transfer to local Councils. - 1.2 The committee will recall an update paper presented at the meeting on 4th September 2018, and the papers of 10th April 2018 and 8th May 2018. - 1.3 This paper provides a further update on the progress with the transfer of Houses of Multiple Occupation (HMO) function from the Northern Ireland Housing Executive (NIHE) to Councils. - 2.0 Recommendations - 2.1 The Committee is asked to: - note the update information regarding the Houses of Multiple Occupation function and the current status of the programme of transfer. - 3.0 Main report new scheme transferring to the Councils, and the necessary fee that would be required to ensure the scheme could be administered at no cost to the councils.